jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

 3. To customize the template, you'll need to find the locate and edit various text blocks in VersatileLayout.html
 - Change the title so it relates to the map
-- Add some desctiptive text about the map to the sidebar
+- Add some descriptive text about the map to the sidebar
 - Add some descriptive text to the content panel

 	<p align="center">